HSLU-NaomiM/foxy-dashboard/README.md

 ## Running the Application
 Start the development server:

-npm start
+npm run dev

 or

 yarn start

-Open your web browser and navigate to http://localhost:3000 to view the application.
+Open your web browser and navigate to http://localhost:5173/ to view the application.